-The Wastewater Enterprise (WWE) Renewal and Replacement Program (R&R) is an on-going annual program that seeks to address deficiencies in two wastewater infrastructure categories: R&R Collection System and R&R Treatment Facilities.
-The goal of the R&R Program is to meet the endorsed levels of service goals, regulatory permit compliance, system reliability and functionality, and sustainable operations of the City's sewer system.
+The Wastewater Enterprise (WWE) Renewal and Replacement (R&R) Program is an on-going annual program that seeks to address deficiencies in two wastewater infrastructure categories: R&R Collection System and R&R Treatment Facilities.
+The goal of the R&R Program is to meet the endorsed level of service (LOS) goals, regulatory permit compliance, system reliability and functionality, and sustainable operations of the City's sewer system.
 The R&R Program also complies with the State requirement that a provision be made for the periodic repair and replacement of sewer system facilities.

 In general, the R&R Program's projects and priorities are led by WWE.
-The R&R Collection System projects are prioritized based on WWE's asset management approach, which factors in the physical condition of the sewer, age, location, risk, public safety, San Francisco Public Work's street paving schedule, and various other factors.
+The R&R Collection System projects are prioritized based on WWE's asset management approach, that includes sewer factors such as physical condition, age, location, risk, public safety, San Francisco Public Work's street paving schedule, and others.

-The R&R Treatment Facilities projects are prioritized based upon regulatory compliance, condition assessments, Operation staff recommendations, and Level of Service goals.
+The R&R Treatment Facilities projects are prioritized based upon regulatory compliance, condition assessments, Operation staff recommendations, and LOS goals.
 These projects seek to extend the useful life of wastewater collection systems and treatment facility assets throughout San Francisco by helping to maintain their collection, conveyance, storage and treatment capacities and performance.